Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 Rendering diagram...

-12 predefined steps becoming 40+ dynamically generated tasks, each tailored to the specific application context.
+In real deployments I've watched 12 predefined steps become 40+ dynamically generated tasks, each tailored to the context—agents adding compliance checks for regulations they only discovered while running.

 Rendering diagram...